Ty51

 differing mainly in boiler details and equipment, but it did not progress

 beyond the initial project stage.
-Many of the later examples (including last
+Many of later examples (including last

 Ty51-228 through 232) went directly to industrial operators, mainly Silesian